AFA 419 Home Page

 Community Partners

 Businesses or any individual with interests in aerospace power and national defense may wish to consider the Air Force Association Community Partner Program.
 This program publicly identifies a business or an individual as a supporter of the Air Force Association and, consequently, of the Air Force and its people.
 The “Bud” West Chapter has consistently been a national leader in the recruitment of dedicated men and women who wish to contribute to America’s peace and security through affiliation with an independent, nonprofit, national association, dedicated to promoting a strong deterrent force.
-If you are interested, or know of others who may be interested, please contact John Schmidt, our Vice President for Community Partners at (850) 878-9550; he will be pleased to meet or talk with you.
-For a directory of our diverse group of “Bud” West Community Partners, click here.
+If you are interested, or know of others who may be interested, please contact Stephen Sullivan, our Vice President for Community Partners at 850-556-4578; he will be pleased to meet or talk with you.

 Back to Contents

-Quarterly, “Bud” West convenes the Chapter dinner meetings in Tallahassee at the Holiday Inn, just north of I-10 off North Monroe Street.
+Quarterly, “Bud” West convenes the Chapter dinner meetings in Tallahassee at the new Holiday Inn, 2003 Apalachee Parkway in Tallahassee.
 The social gathering prior to the meeting provides an excellent opportunity to see old friends and to make new ones.
 Generally, a brief business meeting is followed by buffet dinner, which by all accounts, is always excellent.
 The evening is topped off by a distinguished guest speaker whom the chapter’s executive council has sought out to speak on a subject of topical interest to our members.
-Check out The Tallahassee AFA Flyer section below to appreciate our diverse group of guest speakers for the past year.
-The meetings through 2011 are:
+The dinner meetings through May of 2020 are:

 Social: 1830 hours